 Unlike some cities, Scottsbluff isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Scottsbluff are a mix of both white- and blue-collar jobs.
-Overall, Scottsbluff is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Scottsbluff who work in office and administrative support (13.73%), sales jobs (12.60%), and food service (6.10%).
+Overall, Scottsbluff is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Scottsbluff who work in sales jobs (11.50%), office and administrative support (10.88%), and healthcare (7.55%).

-The education level of Scottsbluff citizens is a little higher than the average for US cities and towns: 21.39% of adults in Scottsbluff have at least a bachelor's degree.
+The population of Scottsbluff overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Scottsbluff, 24.65% have at least a bachelor's degree.

-The per capita income in Scottsbluff in 2010 was $20,774, which is low income relative to Nebraska, and lower middle income relative to the rest of the US.
-This equates to an annual income of $83,096 for a family of four.
+The per capita income in Scottsbluff in 2018 was $25,115, which is lower middle income relative to Nebraska, and middle income relative to the rest of the US.
+This equates to an annual income of $100,460 for a family of four.
 However, Scottsbluff contains both very wealthy and poor people as well.

 Scottsbluff is an extremely ethnically-diverse city.
 The people who call Scottsbluff home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Scottsbluff residents report their race to be White, followed by Black or African-American.
+The greatest number of Scottsbluff residents report their race to be White, followed by Native American.
 Scottsbluff also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 32.43% of the city’s residents.
-Important ancestries of people in Scottsbluff include Irish, English, Swedish, and Scots-Irish.
+People of Hispanic or Latino origin account for 30.22% of the city’s residents.
+Important ancestries of people in Scottsbluff include German, Irish, English, Dutch, and Scottish.

 The most common language spoken in Scottsbluff is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include Spanish and Polish.